kirankunigiri/nintendo-switch-web-ui/README.md

 ### Todos
 These are some cool things I had planned, but I'm ending the practice project here for myself.
 Any contributions to improve this are welcome.
-- Use real time and battery
 - Update game name on selection
+- Update battery icon and color to match real status
 - Allow proper movement with arrow keys (it currently will not move the selected tile on the edges of the carousel)
 - Add Options and Start button on bottom right corner
 - Move images to github/imgur